 Inside the Wakelyns Farmhouse

-Consistent with similar houses like it in the area, bits have been added on or adapted over time including what we think is part of the house built about 200 years ago with beams and floor boards that are probably from a ship.
-In our family’s time we have added a beautiful modern high vaulted kitchen leading to a garden conservatory, and a modern accessible ground floor bedroom with en suite wet room.
+Like all such houses, bits have been added on or adapted over time including what we think is part of the house built about 200 years ago with beams and floor boards that are probably from a ship.
+In our family’s time – over the last 30 years – we have added a beautiful modern high vaulted kitchen leading to a garden conservatory, and a modern accessible ground floor bedroom with en suite wet room.